Day 1

 The Hassan Tower is all that remains of an incomplete mosque, built in the 12th century AD, that was intended to be the world's largest.
 The Tower is only half as high as originally intended.

-After breakfast, we will board the ferry and return to Marbella, where we will enjoy dinner and settle into our hotel accommodations for the night.
+After breakfast, we will board the ferry and return to Costa del Sol, where we will enjoy dinner and settle into our hotel accommodations for the night.

 After breakfast, we will drive to Granada, where we will visit the Alhambra, the massive fortress complex built by the former Arab rulers of southern Spain.
 We may also take an optional trip to the Caves of Sacramonte and see a special flamenco show.